Estimated reading time: 8 minutes

 Using massage oils

 Massage can be made more enjoyable with the use of massage oils.
 Not only do they reduce friction and allow your hands to glide smoothly over the skin giving a more relaxing experience.
-But most usually have the extra benefit of introducing aromatherapy to the massage session, with specific scents such as lavender and chamomile adding to the feelings of tranquility.
-Have a look around and find a massage oil for you.
-There are so many out there, such as this PMS rescue oil filled with essential oils to alleviate symptoms.
-Or this Mr clean-cut shaving oil ready to massage into your beard and chin area, helping to keep the skin moisturized.
+But most, most usually have the extra benefit of introducing aromatherapy to the massage session, with specific scents such as lavender and chamomile adding to the feelings of tranquility.
+Have a look around and find a massage oil for you, there are many to choose from.

 Easy self-massage and massage techniques

 When using these techniques, there are a few things to bear in mind:

 - Don’t apply too much pressure.
 Begin lightly and build up to a pleasant and tolerable pressure.